neue-fische-traum/traum-preis/README.md

 pip install -r requirements_dev.txt
 ```

-The requirements.txt file contains the libraries needed for deployment.
+The requirements.txt file contains the libraries needed for running the notebooks and MLFlow.

 ### Notes on MLFlow